s-c-morgan/s-c-morgan.github.io/_pages/about.md

 Research Interests
 ======
 1. Strategies for identifying and understanding causal mechanisms in the social sciences
-1. Machine learning from a Bayesian paradigm
+1. Bayesian Machine Learning
-1. The role of government policy in the housing market and public education system
+1. Housing and education policy